Courageous Flowering Crabapple

-Courageous flowering crabapple originated from a seed that was produced from a tree that was an open pollinated Royalty seedling.
-The owner of this tree had a double residential lot and he planted the Royalty op seedlings along the property line.
+The Courageous Flowering Crabapple originated from a seed that was produced from a tree that was an open pollinated (OP) Royalty seedling.
+The owner of this tree had a double residential lot and he planted the Royalty OP seedlings along the property line.
 These trees were located two doors down from where I lived at Portage la Prairie, Manitoba.
-The tree I collected the seed from, that later created both Gladiator and Courageous, was the last of the surviving trees that were planted along the property boundary.
-This last tree had resistance to fireblight while the other seedlings of the Royalty open pollinated cross were susceptible.
-The trees that were cut down grew up to around 100 mm caliper and when they showed signs of fireblight the owner started cut down the tree.
+The tree I collected the seed from, that later created both Gladiator and Courageous, was the last of the surviving trees that were planted along that property boundary.
+This last tree had resistance to fireblight while the other seedlings of the Royalty OP cross were susceptible.
+The trees that were cut down grew up to around 100 mm calliper trunk sixe and when they showed signs of fireblight the owner started cut down the tree.
 On a cold January day, the neighbour told me that the last tree was going to be cut down the next spring even though it was resistant to fireblight.
-I immediately asked for permission to collect seed and when it was granted I trudged through three feet of piled snow and minus 30 C temperature and collected the seed.
-I collected half a four litre ice cream pail full of seed and my hands were a stiff as the frozen fruit.
+I immediately asked for permission to collect the seeds and when it was granted I trudged through three feet of piled snow and minus 30C temperature and collected the seeds.
+I collected half a four litre ice cream pail full of seed and my hands were as stiff as the frozen fruit.

 I stratified the seed in the fridge and germinated the seed in a seedbed I created at my Prairie Shade Nursery located ten minutes from Portage la Prairie.
 Two years later I selected the best five seedlings growing in the seedbeds that had excellent leaf colour.
 I budded those five selected seedlings and evaluated them in the nursery five years later.
 Gladiator was selected for its glossy leaf colour and upright form.
-The other four selections all flowered well in the springtime but there was one selection that produced only a few, tiny fruit and no seed while the others were loaded with Royalty sized fruit.
+The other four selections all flowered well in the springtime but there was one selection that produced only a few, tiny fruit and no seed while the others were loaded with the Royalty sized fruit.